-Merit School of Music is dedicated to helping young people transform their lives by removing barriers to a high-quality music education, with nearly 70 percent of students benefitting from need-based financial aid and low-cost instrument rental.
+Merit School of Music is dedicated to helping young people transform their lives by removing barriers to a high-quality music education, with more than 80% of students participating at a reduced or no cost.
 Merit enables motivated students, regardless of economic circumstance, to develop their talent and to use music as a springboard for achieving their full personal potential, with virtually 100 percent of our conservatory graduates going onto college.

 CYSO‘s mission is to inspire and cultivate personal excellence through music.
 Through orchestras and small ensembles led by some of Chicago’s most respected music educators, students develop self-discipline, communication and collaboration skills, and a deep appreciation for the arts.
 With more than 650 young musicians ages 6-18 in on-site programs, and another 8,500 students in Community Partnership Programs, CYSO is investing in the future of music and the next generation of leaders.

 Across Chicago and around the world, the Negaunee Music Institute connects people and their communities to the extraordinary musical resources of the Chicago Symphony Orchestra.
 Through industry-leading programs that educate audiences, train musicians and serve diverse communities, the Institute transforms lives through active participation in music.

 The Chicago High School for the Arts (ChiArts) is Chicago’s first public high school for the arts.
 With disciplines in creative writing, dance, music, theatre, and visual arts, ChiArts provides its scholar-artists with a tuition-free, pre-professional arts training program paired with a college-preparatory academic curriculum.
 Opened in 2009, ChiArts was recently ranked in the top 7% of high schools nationwide and graduated its sixth senior class in May 2018.
 For more information, visit chiarts.org.